Thames Town: Description

 The town consists mostly of low-density, single-family housing, with few commercial premises or community facilities.
 Although the houses sold rapidly, most purchases were by the relatively wealthy, as investments or second homes, and house prices rose to a high level.
 British architecture writer Jonathan Glancey described it as "a grotesque, and extremely funny parody of an olde English town seen through Chinese eyes, and built by canny British developers".

-The proportion of owners taking up permanent residence was low, and Business Insider described it as a "virtual ghost town".
+The proportion of owners taking up permanent residence was initially low, and Business Insider described it as a "virtual ghost town".
 Nevertheless, in 2012 a similar English-style town was being planned near Beijing.
 By 2016, the majority of stores and restaurants in Thames Town were empty.

-Despite its emptiness, the town has been used as a location for wedding photography, with the church and main square often used as a backdrop.
+Despite the initially low number of residents, the town became a popular location for wedding photography, with the church and main square often used as a backdrop.

+In 2025, Thomas O'Malley of The Daily Telegraph visited the town and wrote that, while the commercial centre of the town was mainly used by tourists, the rest of town appeared to have principally become gated communities for commuters, saying that it was "in essence a cluster of upscale residential enclaves... it feels prosperous and private."
+The population that year was estimated as 2,500.